pnp/sharing-is-caring/Community/JerryYasir-what-is-sharing-is-caring-1.md

 ---
-title: What is Sharing is Caring ms.date: 3/13/2020
+title: What is Sharing is Caring - ms.date: 10/1/2020
-author: JoanneHendrickson
+author: JerryYasir
 ms.reviewer:  jhendr
 localization_priority:
 description: This is a page that is modified during the Sharing is Caring workshop